-You will want to be sure to set aside a full day to take in all of the great exhibitions, each representing a different facet of Santa Fe’s arts and cultural history.
-There is a wonderful café on premise for an easy lunch and each museum houses its own museum shop for gifts and momentos of all sorts.
-The campus itself acts as a public sculpture garden, with several of Santa Fe’s most recognizable pieces displayed prominently throughout.
-Save yourself some money by picking up a New Mexico CulturePass, good for admission into all of the state’s museums, however the Wheelwright Museum, Spanish Colonial Arts Museum, and Botanical Gardens will each require additional admission fees.
+The Hill itself is a public sculpture garden, with several of Santa Fe’s most recognizable pieces displayed prominently throughout.
+Save yourself some money by picking up a New Mexico CulturePass, good for admission into all of the state’s museums, however the Wheelwright Museum, the Museum of Spanish Colonial Art, and Botanical Garden will each require additional admission fees.
+Most open at 10 a.m., and house their own shop for gifts and mementos.

 MUSEUM OF SPANISH COLONIAL ART

 The Museum of Spanish Colonial Art exhibits works focused on the Spanish Colonial period of New Mexico’s history.
-Visitors will find scores of Bultos, Retablos, paintings and fiber arts on display; all housed in a striking example of the Spanish Colonial architecture that Santa Fe is famous for.
+Visitors will find scores of bultos, retablos, paintings, and fiber arts on display; all housed in a striking example of the Spanish Colonial architecture for which Santa Fe is famous.
 Younger visitors to the museum love the “Costume Corner” where they can try on outfits traditional to the Spanish Colonial era.
+And in the Curtin-Paloheimo Gallery, the display of artwork by Youth Artists in Spanish Market continues include santos, tinwork, straw appliqué, colcha embroidery, precious metals, and pottery by youth artists, ranging in age from seven to eighteen years old.

 MUSEUM OF INTERNATIONAL FOLK ART

-For a dose of color, look no further than the Museum of International Folk Art.
-This family-friendly collection showcases toys and textiles from more than 100 countries, as well as a full wing dedicated to miniature dioramas from the collection of Alexander Girard.
-Free guided tours are available at 10:30 a.m., 11:30 a.m. and 2 p.m. daily.
+For a dose of color and a sense of cultures worldwide, look no further than the Museum of International Folk Art.
+This family-friendly collection showcases toys and textiles from more than 100 countries, representing the largest international folk art collection in the world.
+Be sure to build in plenty of time to peruse a full wing dedicated to miniature dioramas from the collection of architect and designer Alexander Girard.

 SANTA FE BOTANICAL GARDEN

 The Santa Fe Botanical Garden teems with natural flora and fauna native to the Northern New Mexico landscape.
-In addition to the Xeric, Orchard, & Meadow Gardens, visitors will also discover an art trail dotted with sculpted works of art.
-Several hands-on classes are offered throughout the year, and free guided tours are available as docents are available.
+In addition to the xeric, orchard, and meadow gardens, visitors will also discover an art trail dotted with sculpted works of art.
+Several hands-on classes are offered throughout the year, and free guided tours are available as docents are available, however, call ahead to confirm.